 Some Rohingya are so desperate that they risk their lives on dangerous sea journeys to build a better life for themselves elsewhere.

 These journeys are made on rickety and overcrowded boats where Rohingya are at risk of abuse by traffickers and struggle to get enough food and water.
 One 11-year-old girl, whose boat arrived in Aceh, Indonesia in September 2020, told us about her harrowing journey: “I was so tired when I arrived, I could hardly think.
 We were at sea for months.
 The boat was so small.
 There was barely any food and when I wanted to drink there was not enough water.
 My body itched because I couldn’t take a shower.”

 These sea journeys were much more common before 2015, when a regional crackdown on trafficking networks triggered the so-called “Asian boat crisis”.
 Worryingly, however, maritime migration picked up pace again last year, when at least 2,400 Rohingya people took to boats.
 UNHCR, the UN Refugee Agency, estimated that at least 200 people died at sea in 2020, while more than one-third (36%) of the survivors were children.
 Such journeys have continued in 2021: as recently as early June, one boat with more than 80 refugees was rescued by fisher folk in Indonesia, having been adrift on the ocean for several months.

 The world can – and must – do more to help Rohingya children.
-The military coup in Myanmar in February has added to an already precarious situation for boys and girls in the country.
 We are calling on governments everywhere – in Asia and beyond – to push Myanmar to end the root causes of the abuse against Rohingya.
 One key place to start is to support international justice processes – those who committed atrocities against Rohingya boys, girls and their families must be held to account.